aosabook/500lines/same-origin-policy/same-origin-policy.markdown

-Covering the SOP in its entirety is a daunting task, given the complexity of the parts that are involved --- web servers, browsers, the HTTP protocol, HTML documents, client-side scripts, and so on.
+Covering the SOP in its entirety is a daunting task, given the complexity of the parts that are involved --- web servers, browsers, HTTP, HTML documents, client-side scripts, and so on.
 We would likely get bogged down by the gritty details of all these parts (and consume our 500 lines before even reaching SOP!)
 But how can we hope to be precise without representing crucial details?

-STOPPED HERE

 ## Modeling with Alloy